telerik/kendo-react-inputs/README.md

 ### Package

-A package is a group of several components which share common functionalities and/or common codebase.
+A package is a conventional term used to designate a group of several components which share common functionalities and/or common codebase.
 For example, the Kendo UI Slider, MaskedTextBox, NumericTextBox, and Switch components for React are part of the Inputs Package.

 ### Package Version